zhiwango/dehazing/README.md

 ```
 block: the kernel size of twice minimum filter, before get the dark channel.
 morph_size: the kernel size of Morphological Transformations
-cirle_wrong_point; circle the wrong pixel of airlight
+cirle_wrong_point: circle the wrong pixel of airlight
 ```
 # Dependency
 This algorithm is basesd on C++ and OpenCV.